-Liz practiced law as both a summer associate and associate in Gibson, Dunn & Crutcher’s Denver office, during which time she did work for Gibson Dunn’s Los Angeles and D.C. offices.
+Liz practiced law as both a summer associate and associate in Gibson, Dunn & Crutcher’s Denver office, during which time she did work for Gibson Dunn’s Denver, Los Angeles, and D.C. offices.
 Additionally, Liz held two, permanent federal clerkships in the U.S. District Court for the District of Colorado.

-After practicing law, Liz began teaching at the Daniels College of Business, at the University of Denver, where she remained for several years.
+After practicing law, Liz began teaching at the Daniels College of Business, at the University of Denver.
 While at DU, her students and colleagues nominated her for the following awards: Distinguished Teaching Award; Ruth Murray Underhill Teaching Award; and the Daniels Award for Excellence.
-Additionally, she received the Outstanding Student Organization Advisor Award and "Pioneer Professor" DU athletic department designation.
+Liz received the Outstanding Student Organization Advisor Award and "Pioneer Professor" athletic department designation.

 - Federal judiciary and the federal court system